Borrowing money from a bank to finance your business is a lot harder than getting a loan to buy a new car or to improve your home.

 So, if you are a small business owner and are thinking of asking your bank for a business loan, here are some of the key factors you must bear in mind.
 If you address these issues, your application is far more likely to be successful;

-Be clear what you are going to use the money for
+Be clear what you are going to use the loan for

 You need to be able to demonstrate clear direction for your business, and exactly how the bank loan will fit in.
 That means a watertight business plan.
 Show how every single penny will be spent and what the expected returns are.